akosinyll1404/akosinyll1404/README.md

 🧑‍🔬 Student | Researcher | Innovator
 --------------------------------

 Aspiring Computer Engineer, Data Scientist, and Researcher.
-I am a computer engineering student from CPE22S3 from the Technological Institute of the Philippines - Quezon City ( T.I.P. - Q.C.).
-I love to learn more about Automation, Artificial Intelligence, Machine Learning, Quantum Computing and Metaverse.
-My biggest dream is to make a project that will sustainably impact the people and the world; and enhance the research and development here in the Philippines.
+I am a Computer Engineering student from CPE42S3 at the Technological Institute of the Philippines – Quezon City.
+My interests include Automation, Artificial Intelligence, Machine Learning, Quantum Computing, and the Metaverse.
+My ultimate goal is to create projects that deliver sustainable impact for people and communities, while contributing to the advancement of research and development in the Philippines.

 *   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [qjmnbdelosreyes@tip.edu.ph](mailto:qjmnbdelosreyes@tip.edu.ph)
 *   🚀  I'm currently working on [BANTAI](http:///github.com/akosinyll1404/BANTAI)
-*   🧠  I'm learning OOP, Database Management Systems, Data Structure & Algorithms, Python, Computer Networks and Web Development
+*   🧠  I'm learning Database, Cybersecurity, Machiene Learning and IoT
 *   ⚡  I always love to explore and learn new things!
 *   🐶  I love dogs and also *cats* 😻
 *   🏎️  I am a F1 and motor enthusiast!